Coping with Anger

 Anger is information

-That said, anger isn’t always the problem.
+Anger is not always the problem.
 Sometimes it’s information.
-Anger can tell you that something feels unfair, threatening, humiliating, or out of line.
+It can tell you that something feels unfair, threatening, humiliating, or out of line.
 The issue is what happens next.
-If anger turns into impulsive spending, doomscrolling, snapping at people you care about, or staying revved up all day, then it stops being useful.
-Healthy anger management is not about pretending you are not angry.
-It is about expressing anger in an assertive, not aggressive, way, while also learning how to calm your body.
+If anger turns into doomscrolling, snapping at people you care about, impulsive spending, staying revved up all day, or fantasizing about burning your whole life down, then it stops being useful.
+Anger management is not about pretending you are not angry.
+It’s about staying connected to what the anger is trying to tell you without letting it run the whole show.

 Slow the body down first

-So what can you actually do when you feel yourself getting heated?
-First, slow your body down before you try to solve the whole world.
+When you feel yourself getting heated, slow your body down before you try to solve the country.
 Take one slow breath in and a longer breath out.
 Unclench your jaw.
 Drop your shoulders.
-Put the phone down for five minutes.
+Put your phone down for five minutes.
 Go outside if you can.
-Anger tends to speed everything up, especially your thoughts.
-Your job is to interrupt that speed, even briefly.
+Splash cold water on your face.
+Walk around the block.
+Anger speeds up the body, and once the body speeds up, your thoughts usually follow.
+The first job is not to become a better debater.
+The first job is to interrupt the physical spiral.

 Name what is really happening